wlloyduw/SAAF/tutorial/README.md

 ## Creating a Unified Report

 Instead of having 4 different reports for each memory setting, lets combine all the runs into one report.
-To do this we must first create a folder will all of the json files.
+To do this we must first create a folder will all of the JSON files.
 This can be easily done through the command line.

 ```bash
 cd memorySettingExperiment